sarantium/fictionideas/docs/productivity.md

 - know when to start, when to keep going and when to stop
 - help architect and orchestrate workflows for faster, cheaper and better outcomes

 Agent workflows foreground opportunities for semi-autonomous tool use.
-This modifies our GIST loop by elevating Tools and discarding Steps from the top level hierarchy.
-Steps are now more simply interpreted as Task sequences, and the GIST loop is now the GITT loop.
+This modifies our GIST loop by combining Steps and Tasks into Flows, and adding Tools to the loop.
+The GIST loop is now the GIFT loop with Tools positioned as the substrate on which Goal, Idea and Flow automations are built.

 ![Modified GIST](assets/gist_2.png)